 The reality is a high risk business encounters challenges in accepting credit or debit cards where other standard businesses do not have to contend.
 If you are in a high risk vertical market, you will in turn can use a high risk merchant account.
 This normally means more restrictions and potentially higher processing fees (in some situations).
 Here is the deal, if you’re in a high risk industry or ultimately selling high risk products, there’s minimal you probably can do about not using a high risk card processor.

-Unfortunately, high risk businesses are merely merchants who has a greater risk of financial failure.
+Unfortunately, high-risk businesses are merely merchants who have a greater risk of financial failure.
 What is a High Risk Business?
 Truthfully, there is a particular amount of risk connecting all payment processing, and eCommerce in particular; there’s usually little wiggle room around that.
-Merchants carry a lot of that risk directly, but acquirers and payment processors can be affected as well.
+Merchants carry a lot of that risk directly, but acquirers and payment processors can be affect as well.

 Of course, all involved desire the best possible return on their investment.
 So, it makes perfect sense that financial institutions would either try to avoid perilous situations or charge more for accepting greater risk.
 Naturally, merchants who fall under the high risk umbrella are obliged to operate from a high risk merchant account.
 This means you may have fewer options for card processing.